Los Angeles Destruction of Evidence Defense Lawyers

 - A criminal investigation that has not yet produced any arrests.

-Penalties for Destroying Evidence in California
+Penalties for Destroying Evidence in Los Angeles and Throughout California

 Additional Information